hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/container/README.md

 # Docker Volume Plugin Installer - Docker Image

-This is a Alpine based image with Ansible and its dependency installed along with the latest HPE 3PAR docker volume plugin ansible installer playbooks.
+This is an Alpine based image with Ansible and its dependency installed along with the latest HPE 3PAR docker volume plugin ansible installer tasks and playbooks.

 Usage: